-Read on to learn about the Miniature Aussie and the difference between this breed and its full-grown and tiny breed counterparts.
+Read on to learn about the Mini Aussie, the difference between this breed and its full-grown breed counterparts, and the contentious name change to Mini American Shepherd.
 We’ll also detail how you can easily identify if the breed you have is a Miniature Australian Shepherd or not.

 How to Tell if Your Aussie is a Mini?

 The easiest way to determine if your dog is a Miniature Australian Shepherd is to measure and weigh them.
 Size is really the telling factor in determining the Australian Shepherd breed since a full-grown Australian Shepherd is usually larger than a full-grown Miniature Australian Shepherd.